-'Northern Macedonia' opens doors to EU expansion
+Macedonia name deal opens doors to Western expansion

 The name deal must still be ratified by the Macedonian and Greek parliaments and by a Macedonian referendum, expected in September.

-But nationalist forces, especially in Macedonia, could try to upset the apple cart, with the opposition VMRO-DPMNE party in Skopje, rushing to denounce the deal.
+But nationalist forces could try to upset the apple cart in Macedonia, with the opposition VMRO-DPMNE party in Skopje rushing to denounce the deal.

 "Today is a hard day for the Republic of Macedonia.
-We just saw a press conference where the defeat is shown as a fake victory," Hristijan Mickoski, the party chief, said.
+We just saw a press conference where a defeat was shown as a fake victory," Hristijan Mickoski, the party chief, said.

+Conservative forces in Greece could also cause trouble, with New Democracy, the main opposition party in Athens, urging Tsipras not to sign the "bad agreement".

+"Mr. Tsipras does not process the political legitimacy to bind Greece by signing an agreement that does not have the full support of his own government.
+This has no precedent in Greek political and constitutional history," New Democracy chief Kyriakos Mitsotakis said.

-The Former Yugoslav Republic of Macedonia, its official UN designation, will change its name to the Republic of Northern Macedonia, but will be known colloquially as Northern Macedonia, under the accord.
+The Former Yugoslav Republic of Macedonia, its official UN designation, will change its name to the Republic of Northern Macedonia, but will be known colloquially as Northern Macedonia under the accord.

 It will use its official new name in all internal documents and events and in all international forums.

-It will also need to revise its constitution to redact irredentist language before Greece gives its final approval.
+It will also have to alter its constitution to redact irredentist language before Greece gives its final approval.

-"Maybe what has the most historic gravity and value for Greece is that according to this accord ... our northern neighbours don't have, and cannot assert, any link to the ancient Greek culture of Macedonia," Tsipras said on Tuesday, in remarks that could sting Macedonian nationalists.
+"Maybe what has the most historic gravity and value for Greece is that according to this accord ... our northern neighbours don't have, and cannot assert, any link to the ancient Greek culture of Macedonia," Tsipras said on Tuesday, in remarks that might sting a Macedonian nationalist.

-"The name change will be implemented not only in the country's international relations but also domestically," Tsipras added, laying out the conditions.
+"The name change will be implemented not only in the country's international relations but also domestically," Tsipras added, laying down the conditions.

-The German chancellor Angela Merkel will meet Zaev in Berlin on Wednesday to give her blessing to his efforts to join Europe.
+The German chancellor, Angela Merkel, will meet Zaev in Berlin on Wednesday to give her blessing to his efforts to join Europe.

 "Sincere congratulations to PM Tsipras and PM Zaev.
 I am keeping my fingers crossed.
 Thanks to you the impossible is becoming possible," EU Council president Donald Tusk said.